 - community confidence and reassurance, and crime prevention and reduction.

-In assessing whether new cameras are to be deployed, a Privacy Impact Assessment will be undertaken.
+In assessing whether new cameras are to be deployed, a Data Protection Impact Assessment will be undertaken.
 We will consult with persons and organisations with a reasonable interest in the proposal unless that would be contrary to the purpose of the development, namely to detect, deter and disrupt criminality.

 Lancashire Constabulary is also committed to regularly review the location of ANPR cameras, in the context of the above criteria, to make sure that the continued deployment remains justified.
 All reviews will include consideration of the impacts on privacy.